I spent early September- late October of 1995 in Tibet.

 At the end of October my Chinese visa neared expiration.

-The Friendship Highway to Kathmandu had been reopened after work crews had finally cleared a gigantic landslide covering the road connecting China and Nepal.
+The Friendship Highway to Kathmandu had been reopened after work crews had finally cleared a gigantic landslide covering a section of the Friendship Highway connecting China and Nepal.

 It was time to say, "Kha-leh phe." to Lhasa.